pps-lab/arc/artifact.md

 2. The command to reproduce the results on AWS.
 You can uncomment the command and run the cell with Ctrl + Enter.
 Due to the large amount of output and long running time, we recommend to run these commands in a separate terminal window.

-Note that for improved readability, the code for creating the table and the plot is initially collapsed but can be openend by clicking on the three dots.
+Note that for improved readability, some code for loading the required doe-suite libraries is collapsed but can be openend by clicking on the three dots.
 To collapse the code again, select the cell by clicking on it and then go to View/Collapse Selected Code.

 JupyterLab code cells are blocking which means that when executing a cell (e.g., run a benchmark), we cannot run another cell until the previous cell finished.
 As a result, it might be to better for long running commands to copy the shell command (excluding the comment and !) and execute it in a Jupyter terminal.

-In any case, while running a benchmark in a cell or a terminal, keep the JupyterLab session open and ensure that the internet connection is stable (for AWS).
+Finally, while running a benchmark in a cell or a terminal, keep the JupyterLab session open and ensure that the internet connection is stable (for AWS).

 ### Major Claims
 - **(C1)**: Arc instantiated with our consistency protocol is up to 10^4x faster and 10^6x more concise than hashing-based (SHA3) and homomorphic commitment-based (PED) approaches.
 - **(C2)**: Across all settings, Arc significantly outperforms related approaches in terms of runtime, with a storage overhead comparable to the hash-based approach

-Both claims are proven by the experiments in Section 6 **Training** (E1, Fig. 4), **Inference** (E2, Fig. 5) and **Auditing** (E3, Fig. 6).
+Both claims are proven by the experiments in Section 6: **Training** (E1, Fig. 4), **Inference** (E2, Fig. 5) and **Auditing** (E3, Fig. 6).

 ### Experiments

+**Running Experiments/Suites.**
 For each of training, inference and auditing, we provide a list of suites that belong to this setting.
 Each suite contains a rough estimate of the duration of running the suite.
 This estimate is based on the raw runtimes in the benchmark logs, but the estimation of the overhead of creating and provisioning the machines may not be completely accurate.